Scholarships & Grants

 UA Teacher Internship Scholarship

 The University of Alaska is launching a new pilot program to offset the financial burden of teacher internships.
-Current and prospective students in the final years of UA's teacher licensure programs can now apply for the UA Teacher Internship Scholarship, with recipients receiving tuition, fees and a $10,000 stipend to offset living expenses.
+Current and prospective students in the final years of UA's teacher licensure programs can now apply for the UA Teacher Internship Scholarship, with recipients receiving tuition, fees and the possibility of a stipend to offset living expenses.
 Learn more about the UA Teacher Internship Scholarship here.

 University of Alaska: Scholarships